 Curatorial and Education

 Duties will vary, but will require strong research, writing, and organizational skills.
 Attention to detail is critical.
 Experience with the public or communicating with children and adults may be helpful.
 Most projects require knowledge of art history.
 A position may be shared between these departments.
 Interested applicants must formally submit a brief (1-2 page) writing sample, plus a cover letter detailing interest in this internship, objectives to be gained through the internship at the KIA, and relevant experience and course work.
-Please send cover letter and resume to Karla Niehus, Associate Curator of Exhibitions, and Michelle Stempien, Curator of Museum Education
+Please send cover letter and resume to Michelle Stempien, Director of Museum Education

 Marketing & Advancement

 Various tasks in the Advancement department will be tailored to the candidate's interests and skills.
 The successful intern will have a positive, outgoing attitude; attention to detail; and a flexible schedule with 10-15 hours available.
 Duties may include data entry, mailings, event staffing, writing, photography, social media, and graphic design.
 This position may be shared between departments.
 Please send cover letter and resume to Katie Houston, Marketing Manager, and Cindy Trout, Advancement Officer.